Surviving the "Quality of Earnings" (QoE) Report: A Guide for Founders

 Many founders confuse a QoE with a standard Audit.
 They are fundamentally different tools for different purposes.

-The Audit (Backward Looking): An audit verifies that your accounting is compliant with GAAP (Generally Accepted Accounting Principles) and that your numbers are mathematically accurate.
-It asks: "Is the past reporting correct?"
+The Audit (Backward Looking): An audit verifies that your accounting is compliant with GAAP (Generally Accepted Accounting Principles).
+It asks: "Is the past reporting accurate?"

 The QoE (Forward Looking): A QoE analyzes the sustainability of your cash flow.
 It strips away one-time events to calculate Adjusted EBITDA.
 It asks: "Is this profit repeatable under new ownership?"